-The softest brown sugar cinnamon spiced cookies, topped with a cream cheese frosting and apple pie filling.
+Apple pie cheesecake cookies featuring the softest brown sugar cinnamon spiced cookies that are topped with a cream cheese frosting and apple pie filling.

 apple pie cheesecake cookies

 These might be the BEST fall cookies.
 I absolutely love apples and all of the apple bakes that come along in the fall, hence, these cookies right here.
 They’re made with a ridiculously soft and delicious brown sugar cookie (the same you see in my twix cookies), that’s spiced with cinnamon.
-Then, they’re topped off with a cheesecake frosting and apple pie filling.
+Then, they’re topped off with a cheesecake frosting and apple pie filling to combine three delicious desserts into one.

 Wanna know the secret to perfectly round cookies?
 It’s cookie scooting!
 Right when the cookies come out of the oven, take a bowl, cup, or biscuit cutter that is just slightly larger than your cookies and place it over one of the cookies.
 Gently swirl the bowl around the cookie to make the cookie perfectly round (and slightly thicker).
 And that’s all there is to it!

-Dark brown sugar: for sweetness and for moisture.
-You could also sub in light brown sugar.
+• Light brown sugar: for sweetness and for moisture.
+You could also sub in dark brown sugar for more molasses flavor.

 You can use store-bought filling or make your own!
-I have a recipe for apple pie filling right here.
-This recipe makes *way* more than you’ll need for the cookies, so you can scale it down to these amounts –
+I have a link to my batch that makes way more than you’ll need for these cookies, as well as a note on how to scale it down in the recipe card.

 how to make apple pie cheesecake cookies

-• Fold in the dry ingredients, chill the dough, then bake the cookies.
+• Mix in the dry ingredients, then chill the cookie dough.

 can I double this recipe?

-Definitely!
-Cookie dough only gets better with time.
-You can keep the cookie dough tightly covered in the fridge for up to 3 days before baking.
-For longer term storage, you can also freeze the cookie dough.
+Definitely – cookie dough really only gets better with time.
+You can keep the cookie dough tightly covered in the fridge for up to 2 days before baking.
+For longer term storage, you can also freeze the cookie dough balls.
 Just be sure to take the dough out of the fridge at least 30 minutes to 1 hour before you want to bake, so that it becomes soft enough to scoop again.
 I would recommend waiting to make the frosting until you would like to bake and frost the cookies.

 Because the frosting is made with cream cheese, these cookies do need to be stored in the fridge once they are frosted.
 Store them in an airtight container in the fridge for up to 5 days.
 If you’re not a fan of cold cookies, you can let them sit out for 30 minutes before eating them!